mcruz206/LearnAI-Bootcamp/lab00.0-bootcamp-pre-requisites/README.md

 2. Click on initials at the bottom-left corner of the Workbench and make sure that we are using the correct account (namely the Experimentation account and matching Model Management account we created in section 2.1.4).
 3. Go to **File > Configure Project IDE** and name the IDE `Code` with the following path `C:\Program Files\Microsoft VS Code\Code.exe`.
 This will allow us to open the entire project in Visual Studio Code, which is our editor of choice for this lab.
 4. Go to **File > Open Project (VSCode)** to open the project in Visual Studio Code.
 It is not necessary to use Code to make edit our course files but it is much more convenient.
 We will return to Code when we need to make changes to the existing scripts.
 5. We now log into the Azure CLI using our Azure account.
 Return to the Workbench and go to **File > Open Command Prompt**.
 Check that the Azure CLI is installed on the DSVM by typing `az -h`.
 Now type `az login` and copy the access code.
 In Firefox open a **private tab** using **CTRL+SHIFT+P** then enter the URL `aka.ms/devicelogin` and when prompted, paste in the access code.
-You will next be prompted to authenticate using an Azure account.
+Next, authenticate using an Azure account.
 6. We now set the Azure CLI to use the right Azure account.
 From the command prompt, enter `az account list –o table` to see available accounts.
 Then copy the subscription ID from the Azure account used to create an AML Workbench account and type `az account set –s <subscription_id>`, replacing `<subscription_id>` with the account ID.